Equilibrium Selection for Multi-agent Reinforcement Learning: A Unified Framework: Problem Settings and Preliminaries

-satisfy the equation $\Phi_h^\pi(s,a_i, a_{-i}') - \Phi_h^\pi(s,a_i, a_{-i}) = Q_{i,h}^\pi(s,a_i, a_{-i}') - Q_{i,h}^\pi(s,a_i, a_{-i})$ for any policy $\pi$ and agent $i$ as well as action $a$.
-The function $\Phi_h^\pi$ is called the total potential function and $\phi$ is the stage potential function. \end{defi} Definitions of MPG also exist in the literature for the setting of continuous state and action spaces \cite{Macua18} as well as infinite-horizon discounted case SGs \cite{zhang2021gradient,leonardos2021global}. {Due to the difference in the settings, the definition is also slightly different compared with these works.
+Definitions of MPG also exist in the literature for the setting of continuous state and action spaces \cite{Macua18} as well as infinite-horizon discounted case SGs \cite{zhang2021gradient,leonardos2021global}. {Due to the difference in the settings, the definition is also slightly different compared with these works.
 However, one aspect in common is that identical interest SG always serves as an important special case of MPG.}

-Given the definition of MPG, we can define the potential maximizing policy as follows. \begin{defi}[Potential-maximizing policy] In this paper, the potential policy is only defined for MPGs (Definition \ref{defi:MPG}).
+Given the definition of MPG, we define the potential maximizing policy as follows. \begin{defi}[Potential-maximizing policy] In this paper, the potential policy is only defined for MPGs (Definition \ref{defi:MPG}).
 For a MPG with total potential function $\Phi_h^\pi$, the potential-maximizing policy $\pi^\star$ is the policy such that $\Phi_h^{\pi^\star}(s,a) \ge \Phi_h^{\pi}(s,a),~\forall~ s\in\cS, a\in\cA$ holds for all policy $\pi$. \end{defi}